bitcraft/retrogamelib/README.txt

  Team Members:
     pymike - http://pymike.pynguins.com/
-    saluk  -
+    saluk

 About
 ~-~-~-~-~-~-~-~-~-~-~-~

-  NESGameLib is a Python library for creating NES and GameBoy style games with PyGame.
+  RetroGameLib is a Python library for creating NES and GameBoy style games with PyGame.
 It features window scaling, a button module with synced keyboard and gamepad support, and lots of useful modules for aiding in the creation of authentic retro games, while still